LOLWHATOMGBBQ/algorithms/README.md

 # algorithms
-This is a repository of all of the algorithms that I've gathered
+This is a repository of some of the more interesting algorithms that I've gathered